artghieri/Data-Structures-and-Algorithms-in-C/README.md

 #

-#### Operations On Data Structures
+**Operations On Data Structures**

 This section discusses the different operations that can be performed on the various data structures previously mentioned.

 **Traversing:** It means to access each data item exactly once so that it can be processed.
-For example, to print the names of all the students in a class.
+**Example: To print the names of all the students in a class.**

-**Searching:** It is used to find the location of one or more data items that satisfy the given constraint.
-Such a data item may or may not be present in the given collection of data items.
-For example, to find the names of all the students who secured 100 marks in mathematics.
+**Searching:** It's used to locate data items that may or may not be present in the given collection, satisfying a given constraint.
+**Example: To find the names of all the students who secured 100 marks in mathematics.**

 **Inserting:** It is used to add new data items to the given list of data items.
-For example, to add the details of a new student who has recently joined the course.
+**Example: To add the details of a new student who has recently joined the course.**

-**Deleting:** It means to remove (delete) a particular data item from the given collection of data items.
-For example, to delete the name of a student who has left the course.
+**Deleting:** It means to remove (*delete*) a particular data item from the given collection of data items.
+**Example: To delete the name of a student who has left the course.**

-**Sorting:** Data items can be arranged in some order like ascending order or descending order depending on the type of application.
-For example, arranging the names of students in a class in an alphabetical order, or calculating the top three winners by arranging the participants’ scores in descending order and then extracting the top three.
+**Sorting:** Data items can be arranged in some order like *ascending order* or *descending order* depending on the type of application.
+**Example: Calculating the top three winners by arranging the participants’ scores in descending order and then extracting the top three.**

 **Merging:** Lists of two sorted data items can be combined to form a single list of sorted data items.

-Many a time, two or more operations are applied simultaneously in a given situation.
-For example, if we want to delete the details of a student whose name is X, then we first have to search the list of students to find whether the record of X exists or not and if it exists then at which location, so that the details can be deleted from that particular location.
+Frequently, multiple operations need to be applied simultaneously in a given situation.
+For instance, consider the scenario where we need to delete the details of a student with the name "X".
+In this case, we must first conduct a search within the list of students to determine whether the record of "X" exists and, if so, identify its location.
+Subsequently, we can proceed to delete the details from that specific location.

 #

-#### Classification of Data Structures
+**Classification of Data Structures**

 Classification of Data Structures categorizes them based on their organization and functionality, helping programmers choose the right tool for specific tasks.
 These categories include *Linear*, *Non-Linear* data structures, each suited to distinct data manipulation requirements.

 **Data structures are generally categorized into two classes: *Primitive* and *Non-Primitive* Data Structures.**

 **Primitive and Non-Primitive Data Structures**
 Primitive Data Structures are the fundamental data types which are supported by a programming language.
 Some basic data types are *integer*, *real*, *character*, and *boolean*.
 The terms ***data type***, ***basic data type***, and ***primitive data type*** are often used interchangeably.

 Non-Primitive data structures, on the other hand, are constructed using primitive data types.
 They encompass complex structures such as *linked lists*, *stacks*, *trees*, and *graphs*.
 Non-Primitive data structures can be categorized into two primary types: **Linear Structures**, which follow a linear progression, and **Non-Linear Structures**, characterized by their more intricate relationships between elements.

 **Linear and Non-Linear Structures**
 If data elements within a structure are organized in a sequential manner, it falls into the category of Linear data structures.
 Well-known examples encompass arrays, *linked lists*, *stacks*, and *queues*.
 Linear structures can be stored in memory using two approaches: ***contiguous memory locations*** to maintain a direct linear relationship between elements or ***linked structures*** where connections establish the linear order.

 Conversely, when data elements are not arranged in a sequential order, the structure is classified as Non-Linear.
 Non-Linear data structures lack adjacency relationships among their elements, making them suitable for more complex scenarios.
 Examples of Non-Linear structures include *trees* and *graphs*, which allow for versatile data organization and retrieval.